By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 826|Pages: 2|5 min read

-William Shakespeare has unquestionably changed my personal understanding and appreciation of the value of drama as his works has given me the ability to interpret the representations of humanity.
-As a teenager myself, I believe that the value of Shakespeare's works is highly relevant for teens as it communicates important themes, and reveals characters which we may encounter in our lives, such as Romeo - A persistent romancer; Hamlet - Indecisive Overthinker; Iago - manipulative friend.
+William Shakespeare has unquestionably changed my personal understanding and appreciation of the value of drama as his works have given me the ability to interpret the representations of humanity.
+As a teenager myself, I believe that the value of Shakespeare's works is highly relevant for teens as they communicate important themes and reveal characters which we may encounter in our lives, such as Romeo - a persistent romancer; Hamlet - an indecisive overthinker; Iago - a manipulative friend.

 To conclude, Shakespeare’s work has definitely left an enduring relevance on my understanding and appreciation of drama through the genius ways he uses dramatic elements to convey the meaning of humanity.